-Johann Christian Jamrach was born in Hamburg, Germany, in March of 1815.
+Charles Jamrach, born Johann Christian Jamrach, was born in Hamburg, Germany, in March of 1815.
 His father was chief of the Hamburg river police but established a thriving trade as a dealer in wild and exotic animals because of his contact with sailors.
-In 1840, when Jamrach’s father died, Jamrach immigrated to London and took over his father’s business, which is why he was sometimes called the “wild-beast man.”
+In 1840, when the senior Jamrach died, Charles Jamrach immigrated to London and took over his father’s business, which is why he was sometimes called the “wild-beast man.”
 His animal business then became the largest in the world and included a shop and museum.

-Jamrach was known as Charles Jamrach in London and had one close rival named Edward Cross.
-He was the owner of a menagerie at Exeter Exchange on the Strand.
-Jamrach’s Animal Emporium, as it was known, was located in the East End on Ratcliff Highway (later known as St. George Street), and he also maintained a menagerie on Betts Street and a warehouse stuffed full on Old Gravel Lane.
+In London, Charles Jamrach had one close rival.
+His name was Edward Cross and he was the owner of a menagerie at Exeter Exchange on the Strand.
+Jamrach’s Animal Emporium, as it was known, was located in the East End on Ratcliff Highway (later known as St. George Street), and Jamrach also maintained a menagerie on Betts Street and a warehouse stuffed full on Old Gravel Lane.

 Jamrach’s profitable business sold and displayed a variety of animals.
 Selling prices for these exotic animals ranged from £1,250 for a Sumatran rhinoceros to between £8 and £16 for ordinary bears.
 Some of the animals available for purchase included black panthers, rhinoceros, elephants, zebras, camels, giraffes, hyenas, pumas, elands, tapirs, ocelots, deer, antelopes, ostriches, polar bears, ordinary bears, leopards, lions, and tigers.
 Among the creatures displayed in the museum were “tropical beetles glorious with shards of green and gold, and tropical butterflies.”
 These appeared to be created from the “costliest satin and velvet embroidered with creamy lace, and be-dropt with … metals and precious stones.”
 There was also a stuffed elephant, horns from an African antelope, an eland and two bison heads, with “skins of the almost extinct owl-parrot, and the apteryx, or kiwi, the queer bird which looks so much like an old gentleman.”